deng113jie/cis-springcamp-2016/lab1.md

 <p><em><strong>timestamp(integer)  number_of_current_viewers  total_views_of_channel  game_name   channel_creation_time   streamer_id  user_create_time  language  partner?(boolean) delay number_of_followers</strong></em></p>
 <p>for example, here's an example of such a line :</p>
 <p><strong>1420291196      14835   6337669    "League of Legends"     "2015-01-03T09:06:12Z"  "sneakycastroo"   "2011-09-02T23:16:11Z"   "ru"    true      0       152659</strong></p>
-<p>First, and in almost every data collection process, the data is not clean due to different reasons ; failures in the collection process, bugs, etc.</p>
+<p>First, and in almost every data collection process, the data is not clean due to different reasons; failures in the collection process, bugs, etc.</p>
 <p>Let's filter the data first, that means only getting the data that is compliant to the format above,</p>
 <pre><code>val freads = reads.filter(x=&gt;x.split("\t").length==11)</code></pre>
 <p>We can also apply more complicated filters, for example, look for channels with old streamers subscribed before 2012</p>